background image background image background image

 to DeskProto Instagram page

-How to use DeskProto with the SainSmart 4th axis rotary module
+How to use DeskProto with SainSmart CNC machines

-In 2023 SainSmart released a rotation axis option for the Genmitsu CNC milling machine that they manufacture: the "4th Axis CNC Rotary Module Kit".
+In 2023 SainSmart released a rotation axis option for their Genmitsu 4040-PRO CNC milling machine: the "4th Axis CNC Rotary Module Kit".

 Title page of this tutorial PDF file